 "Idesign a home with the sun in mind.
 The symphony of light and shadows gives me another paintbrush to paint with,” says Brent Kendle, AIA, LEED AP, and founder of Scottsdale-based Kendle Design Collaborative.

-That’s exactly what he’s done with the Ironwood Modern property, a 12,000-square-foot Paradise Valley home which underwent a complete interior and exterior renovation including a full-gut, architectural enhancements, landscape, and hardscape redesign.
+That’s exactly what he’s done with the Ironwood Modern property, a 12,000-square-foot Paradise Valley home, which underwent a complete interior and exterior renovation including a full-gut, luxury architecture enhancements, landscape, and hardscape redesign.

 While the home itself had good bones, it was a compound of smaller rooms, hallways, and spaces.
 “Our goal was to open it all up, create spaces that co-mingle with each other, and still maintain the intimacy that a couple would want to enjoy when home alone and not entertaining 200 people,” says Kendle.